 Chicago Microphthalmia and Anophthalmia Lawsuits

-Microphthalmia is a birth defect that results in one or both eyes of a baby being abnormally smaller than normal.
-The cause of these conditions is largely unknown, although genetic changes, environmental influences, and medicines such as thalidomide and Accutane have been linked to such birth defects.
+Microphthalmia is a birth defect that results in one or both of a baby's eyes being abnormally smaller than normal.
+The cause of this condition is largely unknown, although genetic changes, environmental influences, and medications such as thalidomide and Accutane have been linked to it.
 In severe cases, it may appear that the eyeball is missing entirely.
-In the vast majority of cases, some eye tissue remains.
+In the vast majority of cases, however, some eye tissue remains.

-On the other hand, anophthalmia is a similar condition which results in the lack of one or both eyeballs entirely.
-So although microphthalmia may or may not result in some loss of vision depending upon its severity, by definition anophthalmia will always lead to lost vision.
-Babies born with either eye condition may have had early development affected by the mother’s use of NSAIDs (nonsteroidal anti-inflammatory drugs).
+Anophthalmia, on the other hand, is a similar condition resulting in the complete absence of one or both eyeballs.
+So while microphthalmia may or may not result in some loss of vision depending on its severity, anophthalmia by definition always results in lost vision.
+Babies born with either condition may have had early development affected by the mother's use of NSAIDs (nonsteroidal anti-inflammatory drugs).

-If your baby was born with microphthalmia or anophthalmia, contact the Chicago birth defect lawyers of Sexner Injury Lawyers LLC for a free legal consultation.
+If your baby was born with microphthalmia or anophthalmia, contact the Chicago birth defect lawyers at Sexner Injury Lawyers LLC for a free legal consultation.

 Treatment of Anophthalmia and Microphthalmia

-There is no current treatment that can change these birth defects and restore vision that was absent at birth; there are, however, a number of treatments that are available to aide normal growth and to enhance cosmetic appearance, such as:
+There is currently no treatment that can change these birth defects and restore vision that was absent at birth.
+There are, however, a number of treatments available to aid normal growth and enhance cosmetic appearance, such as:

-- For anophthalmia, prosthetics may be used for expansion of the eye opening between the lower and the upper lids (narrowed palpebral fissure) and the eye socket (orbit);
+- For anophthalmia, prosthetics may be used to expand the eye opening between the lower and upper lids (narrowed palpebral fissure) and the eye socket (orbit)

-- Preliminary surgeries with later reconstructive surgeries during childhood may be done to allow facial bone growth;
+- Preliminary surgeries, followed by reconstructive surgeries later in childhood, may be performed to allow for facial bone growth

-- Fitting a baby with a plastic device called a “conformer” and progressively larger devices as the child ages can help expansion of the eye socket;
+- Fitting a baby with a plastic device called a conformer, and progressively larger devices as the child ages, can help expand the eye socket

 Special Doctors Can Help

-- Oculoplastic Surgeons, who specializes in eye socket and eye surgeries;
+- Oculoplastic surgeons, who specialize in eye socket and eye surgeries

-- Ocularists, who have special training in fitting and making prosthetic eyes;
+- Ocularists, who have specialized training in fitting and making prosthetic eyes

 Medical Malpractice Lawsuits for Microphthalmia and Anophthalmia

-Although microphthalmia and anophthalmia are considered congenital birth defects, that doesn’t mean that they are always genetic in nature or the result of events beyond anyone’s control.
-Sometimes, birth defects happen because doctors make mistakes.
+Although microphthalmia and anophthalmia are considered congenital birth defects, that does not mean they are always genetic in nature or the result of events beyond anyone's control.
+Sometimes birth defects happen because doctors make mistakes.

-When a doctor prescribes a medication or drug to a pregnant woman, such medical decisions must be made with great caution.
+When a doctor prescribes a medication to a pregnant woman, such decisions must be made with great caution.
 Some drugs are quickly absorbed by the fetus while others are not.
-Some drugs seem to have little to no effect on the growing fetus, while others have links to serious and permanent congenital birth defects.
-Among drug that have been linked at least preliminarily in studies to abnormalities such as microphthalmia and anophthalmia include:
+Some drugs appear to have little to no effect on the developing fetus, while others have been linked to serious and permanent congenital birth defects.
+Among the drugs that have been linked, at least preliminarily in studies, to abnormalities such as microphthalmia and anophthalmia are:

-- Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, aspirin, Vioxx, and naproxen which some believe may result in microphthalmia , anophthalmia, limb deficiencies, neural tube defects, spina bifida and other birth defects.
+- Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, aspirin, Vioxx, and naproxen, which some believe may contribute to microphthalmia, anophthalmia, limb deficiencies, neural tube defects, spina bifida, and other birth defects.

 - DuPont Benlate fungicide and other pesticide, chemical, or toxin exposures.

-Birth defects may also be the result of excessive exposure to x-rays or to certain viruses during pregnancy.
-Sometimes a doctor’s negligence may complicate an abnormality by improper treatment or surgery.
+Birth defects may also result from excessive exposure to x-rays or to certain viruses during pregnancy.
+Sometimes a doctor's negligence may complicate an abnormality through improper treatment or surgery.

 Contact a Chicago Microphthalmia and Anophthalmia Lawyer Today

-A medical malpractice lawsuit may be available to seek financial compensation to help you obtain the very best medical treatment available and obtain justice.
-No lawyer fees ever apply unless we’re successful on your behalf; millions have already been collected.
-So call now for free information at (312) 243-9922.
+A medical malpractice lawsuit may be available to help you seek financial compensation for the best available medical treatment and to obtain justice for your family.
+No attorney fees ever apply unless we are successful on your behalf, and millions have already been recovered for our clients.
+Call now for free information at (312) 243-9922.